How To Find Real Crude Oil Sellers And Buyers In Nigeria

 1).
 Proof of Product (POP):

 This is a document presented by a seller to show proof that they have the product for sale.
-It can be sent via email or done physically, and will go a long way in helping a crude oil buyer vet the authenticity of a crude oil seller.
+It can be sent via email or done physically and will go a long way in helping a crude oil buyer vet the authenticity of an available crude oil cargo.

-Asides this, you have to ensure the seller has a genuine letter of allocation from the NNPC.
+Asides this, if the crude oil seller claims to be an OPEC seller, you have to ensure the crude oil seller has a genuine letter of allocation from the NNPC.
 A crude oil seller who presents their’s will then enable you to easily verify their authenticity or not from the NNPC’s crude oil marketing department.

 2).
 Proof Of Fund (POF):